SerhatKaraman0/football-match-prediction/README.md

 ### 4. Model Management

-Professional ML model management:
+Professional ML model management for sports prediction:
-- Model versioning and tracking
+- Model versioning and performance tracking for different seasons
-- A/B testing capabilities
+- A/B testing for prediction accuracy comparison
-- Model performance monitoring
+- Match outcome prediction monitoring and validation
-- Automated model deployment pipeline
+- Automated model retraining with new match results

 ### 5. CI/CD Integration